Skip to content

 The most natural and authentic leather: colored with transparent dyes that enhance the grain, like fine wood.

-🔸 Warm and natural look
+🔸 Warm and natural appearance

 🔸 Soft, breathable